Real-time 3D Ultrasonic Needle Tracking with a Photoacoustic Beacon: Introduction

-This paper presents a 3D ultrasonic needle tracking device based on: a trackable needle with integrated fibre-optic ultrasound transmitter; a sparse, 16-element receiver array; and MLAT.
-The system was designed to track at depths of up to \qty{15}{\centi\meter}.
-The concept is shown in \autoref{fig:concept}.
-The trackable needle was designed to replace the inner stylet of a clinical coaxial core needle biopsy toolset.
-The tracking device was designed for compatibility with clinical ultrasound imaging systems and probes; the receiver array is mounted on to a clinical curvilinear imaging probe, and the device acquires and annotates the ultrasound video feed from the clinical imaging system.
+This paper presents a novel interventional ultrasound system that provides simultaneous real-time ultrasound imaging and 3D ultrasonic needle tracking.
+The system utilises a trackable needle with an integrated fibre-optic ultrasound transmitter (photoacoustic beacon) to communicate with a sparse, 16-element receiver array attached to a clinical ultrasound imaging probe.
+An MLAT algorithm is employed for real-time determination of the location of the needle tip from the received signals, delivering precise 3D tracking beyond the capabilities of existing approaches.
 The tracking accuracy is presented, determined both in water using a 3-axis motion system and in an \textit{ex vivo} tissue phantom, in comparison to CT.
-The results of a usability study during which 12 clinicians with varying levels of experience used the device to assist with simulated focal liver lesion biopsies in an \textit{ex vivo} tissue phantom are also discussed.
+The results of a simulation study of the effects of sound speed heterogeneity on tracking accuracy are reported.
+A tissue phantom demonstration is described, and we present the results of a usability study during which 12 clinicians with varying levels of experience used the device to assist with simulated focal liver lesion biopsies in an \textit{ex vivo} tissue phantom.